 Katherine Johnson, Dorothy Vaughan, and Mary Jackson were three Black women known as “human computers,” at NASA and worked to support John Glenn's space launch.

-Jane reveals the inspiring commitment to studies of chimpanzees, gorillas, and orangutans, respectively, they began more than one revolution in the biological sciences.
+JANE reveals the inspiring commitment of Dr. Jane Goodall & her colleagues to the studies of chimpanzees, gorillas and orangutans.
+She and her colleagues began more than one revolution in the biological sciences.

 Just Mercy is a feature film adapted from the bestselling book by Bryan Stevenson, founder of the Equal Justice Initiative.
 It is based on a true story that confronts Americans with our history of racial injustice.

 Know How, written and acted by youth in foster care, highlights their experiences with story and song.

 Following the uprising against police brutality after Rodney King’s assault, LA92 presents events that transformed Los Angeles.